SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 # Client

-The Client is a terminal to the Server.
+- The Client is a terminal to the Server.

-The Client will establish a connection to the main server.
+- The Client will establish a connection to the main server.

-If the Client is successful, an simple interactive terminal asking for user input is then launched.
+- If the Client is successful, an simple interactive terminal asking for user input is then launched.

-If the Client is unsuccessful, the Client will go to sleep for one second before retrying indefinitely.
+- If the Client is unsuccessful, the Client will go to sleep for one second before retrying indefinitely.

-The terminal contains a few simple commands to interact with the File Server.
+- The terminal contains a few simple commands to interact with the File Server.

- - `sort <filename> <chunk size> <number of merges>` -
+    - `sort <filename> <chunk size> <number of merges>` - performs a map-reduce merge sort on file `filename` with `chunk_size` byte chunk sizes and that are merged with `number of merges` number of files per merge.
     - `ls` - lists all files in the `data` directory
     - `exit` - closes the connection to the Server and quits the interactive terminal

+- **Example command**: `sort 200000 200 12` tells the entire cluster to perform merge-sort on a file named `200000` with chunk sizes of `200` bytes, which are finally merged with `12` files per merge.

+## SortTask / MergeTask

+## SortMerge

+We start off a thread for every sort/merge task on the compute node, ensuring that we are able to perform concurrent sorts and merges on each compute node.
+We have a `QueueWatcher` thread that maintains a lock-free access on a concurrent linked queue within a `computeNode`.
+The QueueWatcher starts up a sort/merge task in an individual thread, and then performs an RPC call to the server to `announce` that the task has been completed.
+This ensures that we are able to perform multiple tasks concurrently.
+Since each task does not depend on the previous task like in most map reduce cases, each task is individually carried out.

+Sorting is first done by advancing (`skip`) a BufferedReader to a specific postion of the data file (which is also being read concurrently by other `ComputeNode` processes, and reading in a specific number of bytes (based on the calibration and chunk size).
+After spliting the `character` buffer that is transformed into a `String` and parsing the entire `String` array into `Integers`, we sort the numbers (using Java's internal `Colections.sort` to ensure performance efficiency).

+Merging is then done after all sorting is complete.
+After being assigned a `MergeTask`, merging is executed in another thread.

 # Performance Results